 Teach, or advocate for more, civics in schools.
-Remember laughing at the idiocy of newly-elected Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
+Remember laughing at the idiocy of Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
 That’s not funny.
 We need Americans who know how America works—from how a law is made, to who makes them, who is supposed to defend them (including the president!), to why civic engagement matters.

 Support independent local media.
 One other horrible facet of the pandemic has been the decimation of local newspapers all over the country.
 That leaves citizens with fewer reliable sources of information, and with little or no knowledge of what their local government is doing.
 That makes for a less engaged local citizenry and gives politicians the go-ahead to run amok.
 Support The Citizen, subscribe to The Inquirer, support WHYY—or pick your own.

 Support Philadelphia Republicans who will actually compete in the marketplace of ideas.
 There needs to be a place at the table for constructive, opposing views to stimulate new ways of thinking and doing, and to increase accountability for our elected officials.
 It is shameful that, until the very recent rise of Philly’s Working Families Party—who anyway run as Democrats—we’ve been a one party town for decades.

 Be a better citizen of your city, one small thing at a time.